dmtrmrv/jivosite/README.txt

 == Frequently Asked Questions ==

-= Why not include JivoSite code directly to my theme? =
+= Why not include JivoSite code in a theme directly? =

-You don't want to put JivoSite code inside your theme because next time you update or change it, JivoSite code will be gone.
-You should *never* edit theme files.
+Because if you change the theme JivoSite code will be gone as well.
+With this plugin, code will stay on your website regardless of the theme.

 = Where do I get my widget id? =